 Dispensary managers are integral players in moving the cannabis industry out from under the shroud of stigma and into the mainstream.
 Managers oversee dispensary operations and are in charge of training and supervising budtenders, receptionists and other dispensary staff.
 In terms of compliance measures, it is predominantly the manager’s responsibility to ensure that all employees are following the rules perfectly.

 In addition to managing employees, dispensary managers often perform double duty as budtenders and are responsible for taking inventory and ordering products.
-Dispensary management acts as a great springboard between entry level marijuana jobs and advanced careers.
+Dispensary management jobs act as a great springboard between entry level marijuana jobs and advanced careers.
 The position comes with a certain amount of stress, especially since dispensaries are subject to constant government oversight.

 When applying to be a dispensary manager at marijuana job fairs, applicants must be able to provide proof of past experiences working in management, with marijuana, or both.
 Unlike budtending, dispensary management is a position that almost always requires some supervisory prerequisites.
 While some dispensaries promote from within, hiring from the outside ensures that employers are looking for the most qualified and passionate individuals around.